-- a) Understands the fundamentals of team dynamics and leadership. - Functions as an effective member or leader of diverse engineering teams, including those with multi-level, multi-disciplinary and multi-cultural dimensions.

-- c) Earns the trust and confidence of colleagues through competent and timely completion of tasks. - d) Recognises the value of alternative and diverse viewpoints, scholarly advice and the importance of professional networking. - e) Confidently pursues and discerns expert assistance and professional advice. - f) Takes initiative and fulfils the leadership role whilst respecting the agreed roles of others.
+- a) Understands the fundamentals of team dynamics and leadership. - Functions as an effective member or leader of diverse engineering teams, including those with multi-level, multi-disciplinary and multi-cultural dimensions. - c) Earns the trust and confidence of colleagues through competent and timely completion of tasks. - Recognises the value of alternative and diverse viewpoints, scholarly advice and the importance of professional networking. - e) Confidently pursues and discerns expert assistance and professional advice.